qdm12/PersonalWebsite/markdown/readme.md

 [![Coinplus](../images/coinplus.jpg)](https://www.linkedin.com/company/coinplus)

-- Six months in a Bitcoin startup in Luxembourg.
+- 6 months in a Bitcoin startup in Luxembourg.
 	- Regulated and secured storage of bitcoins
 	- Regulated transactions of bitcoins
 - My role as a software engineer was to develop a security solution for the storage of Bitcoin private keys
-    - Cryptography (secret sharing especially)
+    - Cryptography (PKI, RSA, ECDSA, secret sharing...)
-    - Understanding of the Bitcoin protocol
+    - Bitcoin protocol
     - Python programming
     - Networking, RabbitMQ
 - The final outcome was the patenting of my solution under the company's name.